 Handicaps marks change throughout a horses career, for example, a young and improving horse will often be on an “upward curve” where its rating is increasing but an older horse may be declining and so its official mark would fall.

 If a horse is thought to be improving it is often called being ‘ahead of the handicapper’.
 This is where a horse’s true ability may not be represented by its current rating.
-The term is also used if a horse has won a race early in a week and races again that week, before their mark can be officially altered by the weekly review.
+The term is also used if a horse has won a race early in a week and races again that same week before their mark can be officially altered by the weekly review.
 Sometimes this also referred to as “handicap snip” or “handicap good thing”.

-Levels of Handicap Races
+Levels of Horse Racing Handicap Races

 One of the main benefits of handicap races is that it allows horses of similar ratings to compete against each other.
 In essence, these handicap races are broken into divisions, known as classes.
 In most races, the horses in these races will have similar ratings and weights so competition is fair.